6 Simple Steps to a Cozy Reading Nook

 2. Something Extra

-3. Add Lighting
+3. Cozy Reading Nook Lighting

-While having natural light in your reading space is great, it’s important to have options.
+While having natural light in your reading space is great, it’s also important to have options.
 Anything from your mood to the season can dictate what kind of lighting works best for you and the space, so consider adding a task lamp or overhead light, even if you already have a window.

 4. Cushion Time